 Jaron J. Rhodes

-Jaron J. Rhodes, head of the Marketing and Communications Department, is a seasoned executive, entrepreneur and inventor.
+Jaron J. Rhodes, head of the Marketing and Communications Department, is also an entrepreneur and inventor.

 Previously, Rhodes was the co-founder and CTO of The LobeMan Group, LLC, a media company focused on the design and manufacturing of consumer electronic products.